tvcstseng/access-gateway/README.md

 GET "http://localhost:8080/level1/low_access.txt?XSRF=75DA5FAF2470BAA3_1581848921"

-XSRF token should always use a header for passing the token value to server, example above is just for simmple browser tests.
+XSRF token should always be used with the header option for passing the csrf cookie token value to server, example above is just for simple browser tests.